How Much Does It Cost To Replace A 3000 Sq Ft Roof?

 If you are replacing one style of roofing with another product of the same type there should be no major concerns.
 However, if you are replacing a lighter product with a heavier one, you’ll need to be sure that the frame of your house can support it.

-Total Cost to Replace a 3000 Square Foot Roof
+Complete Cost Breakdown: 3000 Square Foot Roof Replacement

-These costs can vary wildly depending on your location and the roofing company you hired.
+These costs vary based on your location, roof complexity, and contractor selection.
 If you’re ready to find out the total cost for a roof replacement on your home, check out our free online roofing quotes today.